anttiviljami/cfn-serverless-postgres-database/README.md

 ## Quick Start

-Deploy the SAM application in your account:
+Deploy the custom resource in your account:

 ```
 npm install